Jesse Ruiz (lawyer): 2018 Illinois Attorney General campaign

-Deputy Governor of Illinois for Education
+Deputy Governor of Illinois for Education (2018–2021)

 In December 2018, governor-elect J. B. Pritzker designated Ruiz, alongside Daniel Hynes and Christian Mitchell, to be one of three deputy governors.
 Ruiz's purview as deputy governor pertained to education.

 Amid the COVID-19 pandemic, Ruiz was involved in discussions as to whether youth sports could be safely conducted, including discussions with the Illinois High School Association and the Illinois Elementary School Association regarding whether youth sports.

 In August 2021, it was announced that Ruiz would be stepping down from the position of deputy governor for education.
 Ruiz told the Chicago Sun-Times that he, "wasn’t looking to leave, but a great opportunity to return to private practice presented itself."
 Governor Pritzker credited Ruiz, upon his departure with having made, "an enormous difference for our entire state’s education systems."

+University of Illinois System Board of Trustees (2023–present)

+In October 2023, Governor Pritzker nominated Ruiz to serve on the University of Illinois System Board of Trustees for a term lasting through 2029.
+His nomination required state senate confirmation.
+Ruiz was confirmed.
+On January 22, 2025, the board unanimously voted to make Ruiz its new chairman, succeeding Donald Edwards in the role.

 Nonprofit board memberships

-Ruiz has served on the boards of the Chicago Legal Clinic, Metropolitan Planning Council, Erie Neighborhood House, Chicago Commons, and the Chicago Community Trust.
+Ruiz has served on the boards of the Chicago Legal Clinic, Metropolitan Planning Council, Erie Neighborhood House, Chicago Commons, the Chicago Community Trust, the Economic Club, Chicago Public Education Fund, and the Hispanic Lawyers Association of Illinois.